ACM-VIT/CryptoDash/README.md

 This project allows contributors to learn basic Flutter layout patterns using Grid, as well as making API calls and state management.

 ---
+## Domain Specific Guidelines
+- Target PRs to the appropriate branch, such as api, ui, etc.
+- Upload a screenshot and screen recording while submitting a PR
+- Make a new file under lib/screens for each new screen, and for custom widgets, make a new file under lib/widgets

+---
 ## Usage
 <!-- How To, Features, Installation etc. as subheadings in this section. example-->